Lory147/MyBlog/README.md

 2. Tag-Based Filtering
    Users can filter posts by tags (extracted from post content).
    Clicking a hashtag dynamically updates the URL query.
-   Tags are highlighted in the post content when filtering.

 3. Modular & Scalable Architecture
    components/PostList.tsx → Reusable post listing component.